 More fine sand blew through the mosquito net during the night.
-Found this chap lurking under my top box!
+Found this beetle lurking under my top box!

 Going through no man's land yesterday, there were lots of abandoned cars.
 I've seen a few here in Mauritania.
 They're often completely stripped.
 Also, the occasional burnt out one!